amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

         - provides means for tests to affect each other's outcome
         - usually an static mutable field accessible by all unit tests
     - private:
-        - is not shared between unit tests
+        - isn't shared between unit tests
         - usually in memory
     - volatile:
         - may require runtime environment setup like databases & 3rd party APIs